MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 Init:One  0s=1000 1s=0
 ```

 However, everything we've seen so far is classical.
 Let's get a quantum result.
-All we need to do is replace the `X` gate in the previous run with an `H` or Hadamard gate.
+All we need to do is replace the `X` operation in the previous run with an `H` or Hadamard operation.
 Instead of flipping the qubit all the way from 0 to 1, we will only flip it halfway.
 The replaced lines in `TestBellState` now look like:

 ```qsharp
 H(qubit);